Me and my grandmother

-I am running for mayor of Vancouver as I want to bring people together to tackle our affordability crisis.
-As your mayor, that would be my top priority.
+As your Mayor, I want to bring people together to tackle our affordability crisis — it's my top priority.
 And I am confident I can do this because I know cities.

 I moved back to Vancouver in 2002 to take a position at SFU’s School of Public Policy where as a tenured professor I wrote, taught, and provided advice to governments and the United Nations about cities and housing.
 I also fell in love and married my wife Jeanette Ashe, who chairs the Department of Political Science at Douglas College.